IHeartRadio

 iHeartRadio (often shortened to iHeart) is the flagship brand of iHeartMedia, an American mass media company.
 First used in August 2008 to market Clear Channel Communications' freemium radio and music streaming service, the umbrella brand was progressively broadened to encompass Clear Channel's national radio network and other consumer-facing ventures, culminating with Clear Channel itself rebranding as iHeartMedia in 2014.
-Its main radio competitors are Audacy, TuneIn and Sirius XM.
+Its main radio competitors are Audacy, TuneIn and SiriusXM.

 History

 iHeartRadio is owned by iHeartMedia, which was rebranded from Clear Channel in 2014.
 Prior to 2008, Clear Channel Communications' various audio products were decentralized.
 Individual stations streamed from their own sites (or, in many cases, did not, owing to voluminous syndication and local advertising clearance issues), and the Format Lab website provided feeds of between 40 and 80 networks that were used primarily on Clear Channel's HD Radio subchannels, many of which transitioned to iHeartRadio unchanged.
 In August 2008, Clear Channel launched the iHeartMusic website, featuring entertainment news, national news, music content including albums, singles on demand, music videos, and access to over 750 Clear Channel radio stations online.

-On October 7, 2008, Clear Channel Radio launched the first version of iHeartRadio to the Apple iPhone and iPod Touch through the App Store.
-Twelve radio stations in 8 markets were included in this first release.
+On October 7, 2008, Clear Channel Radio launched the first version of iHeartRadio iPhone OS app.
+12 radio stations in 8 markets were included in this first release.
 In 2009, iHeartRadio was made available to BlackBerry devices and the Android operating system and then Sonos in 2010.
 September 2011 marked the official launch of the free, all-in-one iHeartRadio service featuring thousands of live radio stations and custom artist stations.
 The launch coincided with the inaugural iHeartRadio Music Festival, the annual two-day event hosted by Ryan Seacrest at the MGM Grand Las Vegas.

 The app was expanded to the Xbox 360 and webOS.
 On April 20, 2012, iHeartRadio launched on the iPad.
 On June 8, 2012, iHeartRadio concluded a deal to power Yahoo!
 Music's Radio service, previously powered by CBS Radio.

 In mid-October 2012, iHeartRadio launched online audio news, weather and traffic streams for major American metropolitan areas, branded as "24/7 News".
 On March 1, 2013, iHeartRadio was added to the Roku digital media receiver.
 As of 2019, the app was available on more than 250 devices and platforms.

 In July 2013, iHeartRadio began adding stations from outside the United States like CHUM-FM and CFBT-FM in Canada and Virgin Radio Dubai in the United Arab Emirates.
 On July 14, 2013, iHeartRadio launched in New Zealand and Australia.